Bruce Berman Bruce Berman

 The aggregate result of that effort resides in two main bodies of work: The Border Project: 1985–2007, and Juárez: Cartel War Years (2007–2011) .

 Berman lives and works deep in the borderlands of El Paso and Juárez, three blocks from the international bridge that connects Juarez and El Paso, surrounded by and isolated in the the vast lands of West Texas and northern Chihuahua.
-He refers to this as his “Beat in the City State of No Man’s Land.”
+He refers to this as the “City-State of No Man’s Land.”

-Additionally, since 2008, Berman has added “Professor” to his name.
-He now teaches photojournalism at New Mexico State University (NMSU), 40 miles north of the El Paso/ Juárez ports of entry, in Las Cruces, NM.
+Since 2008, Berman has added “Professor” to his name.
+He now teaches photojournalism at New Mexico State University (NMSU), 50 miles north of the El Paso/ Juárez ports of entry, in Las Cruces, NM.
 His teaching concentration is on Documentary Photojournalism and multimedia reporting.
+He still does occasional assignments and personal documentary work but spends equal time “Passing the torch,” he says.

 About the Website